 Larval Hostplant(s): Legumes, mainly Partridge Pea and Wild Senna (Cassia fasciculata and C. marilandica) in Nebraska.

-Habitat: As a stray it might be found anywhere
+Habitat: Befitting a stray it might occur anywhere.